Ponsen/CaiVR-Custom-Haptic-Vest-V1/README.md

 ## TODO
 - actual motor mapping/control
 - UI for testing and mapping
+- announcement to devices if server was restarted and devices were already registered
 - other devices like gloves and trackers (SlimeVR?)

 # Notes